xmos/lib_audio_dsp/doc/dsp_components/modules/drc.rst

 additional ``ratio`` parameter, which plays the role when calculating the gain.

 Internally, the ratio is converted to the ``slope`` by using ``(1 - 1 / ratio) / 2`` convertion.
-The C struct below is used for all the compressors implementetions.
+The C struct below is used for all the compressors implementations.

 .. doxygenstruct:: compressor_t
     :members: